SEO copywriting services should know the difference between curiosity gap and clickbait

 Viewed all at once, these kinds of headlines seem ridiculous.
 But this model for writing intriguing titles is used in a whole lot of places these days.

 Despite the general cloud it's usually viewed under, this is the case for one rather depressing reason:

 Clickbait is designed to exploit the aforementioned process in the workings of the human brain called the curiosity gap.

 If the headline is worded in just such a way – even if the supposition or implications are outright nonsense – you feel uncomfortable not knowing the answer.

-And in the same way that ancient explorers ventured off into the unknown parts of the map labelled 'Here Be Dragons', your brain wants you to bravely venture forth into the kinda obviously known by hitting up that clickbait headline and bridging the curiosity gap.
+Your brain wants you to bravely venture forth into the kinda obviously known by hitting up that clickbait headline and bridging the curiosity gap.

 Weirdly, according to Stanford Neuroscientist Robert Sapolsky, the reward you get for doing this – a little dopamine hit in your brain – actually comes from the anticipation of there being something interesting in the article rather than reading the interesting fact itself.

 Have you ever clicked on one of those “number six will shock you...” headlines and navigated through the horrendous content only to find that number six did not, in fact, do anything of the kind?

 That's why you might not have been entirely upset by the process of finding out.
 It's all in the wind-up.
 Not the quality of the info hit.